Thursday, May 9, 2013

-Today I spent some time in the kitchen making the Italian Easter Braids that my grandmother (Nonna), and then my mother, baked at Eastertime.
-Mom passed away this past May.
-I'm determined to keep this tradition alive.
+Later I'll spend time in the kitchen making the Italian Easter Braids that my grandmother (Nonna), and then my mother, baked at Eastertime.
+Migraine or not, I'm determined to keep this tradition alive this year!

 Here is the recipe I use.....but please note, you can also use Rhodes Frozen Bread Dough...or their Sweet Bread Dough and get similar results~